 During your live event:

-Whenever you are not talking on the phone use the mute button or enter *6 to mute and unmute your phone.
+Whenever you are not talking through your computer or on the phone, please mute your computer (if it is not already) and use the mute button or enter *6 to mute and unmute your phone.

 Direct your voice towards the microphone or phone.

 Try to not interrupt the presenters; there are usually 5-15 classrooms sharing the connection and we will get to questions as soon as we can.

 Always identify yourself when speaking.
 Example: "This is Joey Smith of Fairbanks School speaking."
 Remember that people at other sites cannot see who you are, your facial expressions, or your surroundings.

 If you are addressing a question or comment to a particular person, at another site, make sure you identify them by name.
 Example: "This question is for Dr. Sambrotto..."

 If joining online, you may type your questions in the text or "chat" box and the facilitator will ask your question to the researcher as time allows.

 The most common problems with live events are:

 Classrooms not using the mute button and making it hard to hear.

 Speakers mumbling or not talking directly into the phone.